bpmason1/jaeger-rest-go/README.md

 # jaeger-rest-go
-A golang library implement a very simple jaeger tracing setup for REST services.
+A golang library implementing a very simple jaeger tracing setup for REST services.